Sitting Positions to Avoid During Pregnancy

 First up on our list of sitting positions to avoid during pregnancy is one you may struggle with the most at first!
 So often when we sit down the first thing we do is cross our legs.
 Unfortunately, this action during pregnancy could lead to discomfort due to swollen joints, poor circulation, and possible inflammation.

-Restricting blood flow here could even possibly raise your blood pressure (learn helpfuls methods for how to lower blood pressure during pregnancy after this article).
+Restricting blood flow here could even possibly raise your blood pressure (learn helpful methods for how to lower blood pressure during pregnancy after this article).

 Importance of Back Support for a Chair While Pregnant